hivemq/hivemq-examples/README.md

 * math-challenge-extension: An example HiveMQ Extension to demonstrate challenge response authentication.
 * math-challenge-client: An example MQTT client to demonstrate  challenge response authentication.

+## How to test MQTT Applications
+An example how to test a full MQTT implementation using the [official HiveMQ Testcontainer](https://github.com/hivemq/hivemq-testcontainer).

 ## HiveMQ Testcontainer
 * hivemq-ce-testcontainer: An example how to setup HiveMQ [Testcontainers](https://github.com/testcontainers/testcontainers-java) for testing MQTT client applications